schibsted/sdk-java-event-tracking/README.md

 ## Tracking ID
 To be able to track users, each user has to be given a unique tracking ID.
-This is done based on some identifiers that are sent to the Central Identification Service which returns an environmentId and a sessionId.
+This is done based on some identifiers that are sent to the Central Identification Service which returns an environmentId, sessionId, visitorId and potentially userId.
-The environmentId is unique to the user's environment and should be included in future requests for tracking IDs.
+The environmentId is unique to the user's environment.
-The sessionId is unique to this user's current session and should be used as ID for the actor of the activity.
+The sessionId is unique to this user's current session.
+The visitorId is unique to this user and should be used as ID for the actor of the activity.
+The userId is the user's login ID which depends on the login solution that is used.
+Typically this is the user's SPiD ID.
+These IDs should be included in future requests for tracking IDs

 The Tracking Client has a method for fetching a tracking ID from the Central Identification Service based on a `Map<String, String>` of identifiers.
 These identifiers should be enough to uniquely identify the user or the